Featuring a New Commission / Southern Premiere

 Original Score by Jessie Montgomery

-Featuring live music performed by members of the Charleston Symphony
+Featuring live music performed by Charleston Symphony Chamber Orchestra

 Passage offers a moving reflection on the fortitude of the human spirit, created in recognition of the 400th anniversary of the arrival of enslaved Africans to Virginia in 1619.